XP-Tekurai99/Ocean-Academy/Data DeFi/Ch3_CreationofaDatatokenonOceanMarket.md

 ![image](https://user-images.githubusercontent.com/110959584/196006732-6645bdf5-1c04-4887-8c81-53e897e991e6.png)

-# Now, You can Choose Your Revenue Model.
+# Now, You can Choose Your Revenue Model
 Just click on “Create Pricing” for the last step of your dataset deployment on the Ocean Marketplace.

 Ocean Protocol supports many ways to sell data and data services; anyone can create their own smart contract to interact with Ocean Protocol.